-Miami Beach, FL dermatologist Melissa Lazarus, MD and her 14-year-old son are very in sync on one specific skin care step of late: The regular use of Altreno (tretinoin) Lotion, 0.05%, which the doctor calls her “favorite product currently.”
+Miami Beach, FL dermatologist Melissa Lazarus, MD and her teenage son are very in sync on one specific skin care step of late: The regular use of Altreno (tretinoin) Lotion, 0.05%, which the doctor calls her “favorite product currently.”

 “I use it on myself.
 It’s very tolerable and effective,” she says.
 “It is keeping my acne-prone skin super clear and I don’t have a lot of the dryness I find with other versions of tretinoin.
 My son uses it as well.”